 There are 23 airports in Sri Lanka but most people fly into CMB which is just north of Colombo.
 I chose to have a taxi organized with my hostel, and I’m glad I did because it was quite far.
-Colombo is made up of 15 very unique neighbourhoods that all offer tourists and locals something different from the next.
+There are 15 neighbourhoods in Colombo that are all very unique and offer both tourists and locals something different from the next.
 I managed to get a good look at a few of them, so let’s go!

 Colombo 1 – Fort